-The effect of urbanicity was not only related to the diagnosis of psychotic disorder, but also to the symptoms of psychosis (van Os, Hanssen, Bijl, & Vollebergh, 2001).
-An epidemiological study using a sample from the Netherlands shows that lifetime prevalence of diagnosis of psychotic disorder, clinician-assessed psychotic symptoms, and rating of psychosis-like symptoms increase in parallel with the level of population density (van Os et al., 2001).
-There was a negligible change in the parameter when they adjusted for age, sex, level of education, and country of birth of subject and parents.
-Moreover, community level of psychotic symptoms were strongly correlated with diagnosis of psychotic disorder at all level of urbanicity, suggesting that urban environment was not only associated with increased level of psychotic disorders but also to the increased level of psychosis susceptibility (van Os et al., 2001).
+The effect of urbanicity was related not only to the diagnosis of psychotic disorder but also to the symptoms of psychosis (van Os, Hanssen, Bijl, & Vollebergh, 2001).
+An epidemiological study using a sample from the Netherlands shows that the lifetime prevalence of diagnosis of psychotic disorder, clinician-assessed psychotic symptoms, and rating of psychosis-like symptoms increase in parallel with the level of population density (van Os et al., 2001).
+A negligible change occurred in the parameter when they adjusted for age, sex, level of education, and country of birth of the subject and parents.
+Moreover, the community level of psychotic symptoms was strongly correlated with diagnosis of psychotic disorder at all levels of urbanicity, suggesting that urban environment was not only associated with an increased level of psychotic disorders but also with an increased level of psychosis susceptibility (van Os et al., 2001).

-The effect of urbanicity has also been found outside developed countries and Western culture where the urban environment may have different physical and social settings.
-A study in Uganda with young adults (18-30 years old) examined the relationship between urbanicity (urban vs. semi-urban vs. rural place of birth) and symptoms of mental health problems, such as symptoms of psychosis, depression, and anxiety (Lundberg, Cantor-Graae, Rukundo, Ashaba, & Ostergren, 2009).
-The study found that compared to people who are born in rural areas, people who are born in urban areas have higher lifetime delusional ideation experience, symptoms of psychosis, depression, and anxiety even after being adjusted for age, gender, and education (Lundberg et al., 2009).
-Also, there is a study in China investigating whether urbanicity (urban birth and current living), work migrancy, and residential stability related to prevalence and severity of psychotic experiences (PEs) with young adult male sample (18-34 years old) (Coid et al., 2017).
-They found that prevalence of three or more PEs was related with urban birth, current living status, and residential stability.
-In Indonesia, a study has been conducted to examine the effect of urban-rural migration on psychological problem (Lu, 2010), which shows that moving from rural to urban areas increased participants’ experience of depressive symptoms.
-Interestingly, the study shows that increases of depressive symptoms are only found in participants who moved to urban areas alone.
-Reduced social support was suggested to explain why only participants who moved to urban areas alone experience increase of depressive symptoms, but participants who moved to urban areas with family members do not experience such changes.
+The effect of urbanicity has also been found outside developed countries and Western culture, where the urban environment may have different physical and social settings.
+A study in Uganda with young adults (18–30 years old) examined the relationship between urbanicity (urban versus semi-urban versus rural place of birth) and symptoms of mental health problems, such as symptoms of psychosis, depression, and anxiety (Lundberg, Cantor-Graae, Rukundo, Ashaba, & Ostergren, 2009).
+The study found that compared with people who are born in rural areas, people who are born in urban areas have higher lifetime delusional ideation experience, symptoms of psychosis, depression, and anxiety even after adjusting for age, gender, and education (Lundberg et al., 2009).
+Also, a study in China investigated whether urbanicity (urban birth and current living), work migrancy, and residential stability related to prevalence and severity of psychotic experiences (PEs) with a young adult male sample (18–34 years old) (Coid et al., 2017).
+They found that the prevalence of three or more PEs was related with urban birth, current living status, and residential stability.
+In Indonesia, a study examined the effect of urban–rural migration on psychological problems (Lu, 2010) and showed that moving from rural to urban areas increased participants’ experience of depressive symptoms.
+Interestingly, the study showed that depressive symptoms increased only in participants who moved to urban areas by themselves.
+Reduced social support was suggested as an explanation for why only the participants who moved to urban areas by themselves experienced an increase in depressive symptoms, but participants who moved to urban areas with family members did not experience such changes.